 This study seeks to understand how microscopic particles derived from bacteria affect the early stages of this inflammatory pathology.

-"It is a very novel study, because we will evaluate the effects of periodontal pathogen-derived particles called extracellular vesicles on the permeability of the epithelium and its anti-inflammatory response, using a three-dimensional culture model."Dr. Constanza Martínez, an academic at the UANDES School of Dentistry, explains.
+"It is a very novel study that will assess the effects of particles called extracellular vesicles, derived from periodontal pathogens, on epithelial permeability and its anti-inflammatory response, using a three-dimensional culture model," explains Dr. Constanza Martínez, an academic at the UANDES School of Dentistry.

 EN